Retro Branding Is About the Version of You That Lives in the Past.

 The new Alien film, Prometheus, left many less than satisfied for this reason.

-It was missing that essence found in Alien (1979) and Aliens (1986), both felt like bold, creative visions, even though they were totally different in tone.
+It was missing that essence found in Alien (1979) and Aliens (1986), both felt like new and creative for that moment in time.

 Retro branding is effective when it allows people to recall the past and see themselves reflected in it again.